ajitagupta/motivationforeverybody/README.md

 # motivationmyth

+The problem also isn’t a lack of willpower, even though conventional wisdom would have us think that greater willpower is what separates the achievers from the dreamers.

 ### Motivation Is Not the Spark
 I thought motivation was a
 prerequisite to starting a tedious learning process—a spark necessary to get me